Mikhail Gorbachev: Awards and honors

 In 1988, India awarded Gorbachev the Indira Gandhi Prize for Peace, Disarmament and Development; in 1990, he was given the Nobel Peace Prize for "his leading role in the peace process which today characterizes important parts of the international community".
 Out of office he continued to receive honors.
 In 1992, he was the first recipient of the Ronald Reagan Freedom Award, and in 1994 was given the Grawemeyer Award by the University of Louisville, Kentucky.
 In 1995, he was awarded the Grand-Cross of the Order of Liberty by Portuguese president Mário Soares, and in 1998 the Freedom Award from the National Civil Rights Museum in Memphis, Tennessee.
-In 2000, he was presented with the Golden Plate Award of the American Academy of Achievement at an awards ceremony at Hampton Court Palace near London.
 In 2002, Gorbachev received the Freedom of the City of Dublin from Dublin City Council.

 In 2002, Gorbachev was awarded the Charles V Prize by the European Academy of Yuste Foundation.
 Gorbachev, together with Bill Clinton and Sophia Loren, were awarded the 2004 Grammy Award for Best Spoken Word Album for Children for their recording of Sergei Prokofiev's 1936 Peter and the Wolf for Pentatone.
 In 2005, Gorbachev was awarded the Point Alpha Prize for his role in supporting German reunification.